awsdocs/amazon-eks-user-guide/doc_source/troubleshooting.md

 + **NodeCreationFailure**: Your launched instances are unable to register with your Amazon EKS cluster\.
 Common causes of this failure are insufficient [node IAM role](create-node-role.md) permissions or lack of outbound internet access for the nodes\.
 Your nodes must be able to access the internet using a public IP address to function properly\.
 For more information, see [VPC IP addressing](network_reqs.md#vpc-cidr)\.
 Your nodes must also have ports open to the internet\.
 For more information, see [Amazon EKS security group considerations](sec-group-reqs.md)\.
 + **InstanceLimitExceeded**: Your AWS account is unable to launch any more instances of the specified instance type\.
 You may be able to request an Amazon EC2 instance limit increase to recover\.
 + **InsufficientFreeAddresses**: One or more of the subnets associated with your managed node group does not have enough available IP addresses for new nodes\.
++ **AmiIdNotFound**: We couldn't find the AMI Id associated with your Launch Template.
+Please check if the AMI is still being shared with your account\.
 + **InternalFailure**: These errors are usually caused by an Amazon EKS server\-side issue\.

 ### Fixing `AccessDenied` errors for managed node groups<a name="access-denied-managed-node-groups"></a>